 Skilled operator in digital video, Radio and online content creation, Skilled assistant in the film and television production services.

-Students will be require to purchase a Media Production crew shirt approximate cost $40.
-Students will also require an external hard drive, this can be bought once the course has started if you would like advice on suitable brands.
-Students can access CIT equipment for productions but are able to use their own also.
+Students will be required to purchase a Media Production crew shirt approximate cost $40.
+Students will also require an external hard drive and headphones, these can be bought once the course has started if you would like advice on suitable brands.
+Students will have access to a wide range of CIT equipment for productions.

-Upon successful completion of the Certificate III in Screen and Media, students can progress into the Certificate IV in Screen and Media.
+Upon successful completion of the Certificate IV in Screen and Media, students can progress into the Diploma in Screen and Media.

 Entry Requirements / How to Apply